Court filing: Tampered emails presented to grand jury in Jake’s Fireworks case - Port Arthur News

 Court filing: Tampered emails presented to grand jury in Jake’s Fireworks case

-The defense team for the owner of Jake’s Fireworks believe that the federal government presented fabricated evidence to a grand jury.
+NEDERLAND — The defense team for the owner of Jake’s Fireworks believes the federal government presented fabricated evidence to a grand jury.

-According to a motion filed by the defense team for Jakes Fireworks and Right Price Chemicals Owner Jake Daughtry, lawyers found multiple emails between “a chemical distributor and Right Price Chemical were altered in a way to support a finding of guilt on defendant.”
+According to a motion filed by the defense team for Jake’s Fireworks and Right Price Chemicals Owner Jake Daughtry, lawyers found multiple emails between “a chemical distributor and Right Price Chemical were altered in a way to support a finding of guilt on defendant.”

 Several emails had an added sentence and attachment in reference to a Safety and Data Sheet, which had statements about human consumption, the court filing says.